dyon-assessments/Oberon-beer-locator/README.md

 On the &#39;/addbrewery&#39; page you can add breweries I have not fixed validation and left out opening days

-The application using a Redis cache so when added a brewery its not instant available with queries you already searched with.
+The application using a Redis cache so when added a brewery its not instant available with queries you already searched for.